mailcow/mailcow-dockerized-docs/docs/prerequisite-system.md

 ```

 Reboot or restart the interface.
+You may want to [disable cloud-init network changes.](https://wiki.hetzner.de/index.php/Cloud_IP_static/en#disable_cloud-init_network_changes)

-## MTU on OpenStack
+## MTU

-Please check your MTU and set it accordingly in docker-compose.yml.
-See **4.1** in https://mailcow.github.io/mailcow-dockerized-docs/install/
+Especially relevant for OpenStack users: Check your MTU and set it accordingly in docker-compose.yml.
+See **4.1** in [our installation docs](https://mailcow.github.io/mailcow-dockerized-docs/install/).